 The City has prepared the required Environmental Checklist, including the Part D: Supplemental Sheet for Nonproject Activities, and issued a Determination of Nonsignificance (DNS) for the proposed development regulation amendments on May 2, 2025 (Exhibit C).
 Amending development regulations is defined as a nonproject action under the State Environmental Policy Act (SEPA).
 The environmental determination was issued with a 14-day comment/appeal period ending on May 16, 2025.
-One written comment has been received to date; however, verbal comments were received at the May 6th Planning Commission Public Hearing.
-Any comments received will be provided to the City Council prior to any Action (as defined by WAC 197-11-704) being taken by the City Council on the proposed amendments.
-After the SEPA DNS and checklist were filed, it was discovered that the City had not indicated that it had submitted an Application for Certification/Approval related to Residential Infill, requesting an extension for implementing HB 1110.
+Two written comments were received within the comment/appeal period in addition to verbal comments received at the May 6th Planning Commission Public Hearing.
+These comments were provided to the Planning Commission and City Council.
+After the SEPA DNS and checklist were filed, it was discovered that the City had not indicated that it had submitted an Application for Certification/Approval related to Residential Infill, requesting an extension for implementing HB 1110 requirements.
 Upon consultation with the Department of Commerce, it was confirmed that no modifications to the SEPA checklist or DNS are necessary, nor is the City required to reissue notice of the DNS, as Commerce is already aware of the pending application.